 And so if I’m a driver in Uber and Glen’s a passenger and Glen is trying to get a hold of me to find out where I am and I receive a call, there’s a lot of context around that conversation already within that app, right?
 I’ll know that Glen is a rider.
 I’ll know that he’s booked.
 I’ll have his rough location.
 And we’ll be able to have an immediate conversation around the context of what we’re trying to achieve, which in this case would be ride-sharing.
 So I think that’s how kind of contextual communications is gonna evolve certainly from kind of a comms as feature point of view.

 GK: Great, thank you for that.
-And so talk a little bit more about kind of the technology that would need to be there to sort of enable this, right?
+And so talk a little bit more about the technology that would need to be there to enable this.
 So we’ve talked, I think, at a pretty high level, which gives great context.
-What has to be there sort of under the covers to make this work?
+What has to be there under the covers to make this work?

 RS: Sure.
 And so if we go back to kind of pre-internet days, I guess the main technologies that kind of we’re all used to were normal telephone calls, right?
 We used to call each other on what’s commonly referred to as the PSTN, the public switched telephone network.
 But these new…you know, kind of the whole app economy has brought quite a few new technologies that, for instance, that we’ve been using within this call, right?
 And one of those technologies is a technology called WebRTC, where the RTC bit stands for real-time communication.